 Compare Cable & Satellite TV Providers

 Cable and satellite TV services can have different offers when it comes to channels, price, and service quality.
-As a customer you may be very happy with one and very unhappy with the other.
+And as a customer you may be very happy with one and very unhappy with the other.
 You should research both types of TV companies thoroughly before choosing cable over satellite (or vice versa).

 With our comparison chart below, you can start to see the difference between cable and satellite TV providers, and how those differences will determine the price you pay.